-|rate(required)||integer||Number of iterations to execute each timeUnit period.||-|
+|rate(required)||integer||Number of iterations to start during each timeUnit period.||-|

-|preAllocatedVUs(required)||integer||Number of VUs to pre-allocate before test start in order to preserve runtime resources.||-|
+|preAllocatedVUs(required)||integer||Number of VUs to pre-allocate before test start to preserve runtime resources.||-|

 |timeUnit||string||Period of time to apply the rate value.||"1s"|

 |maxVUs||integer||Maximum number of VUs to allow during the test run.||If unset, same as preAllocatedVUs|